Shopify/flash-list/documentation/docs/fundamentals/usage.md

 Param `offset` expects the offset to scroll to.
 In case of `horizontal` is true, the offset is the x-value, in any other case the offset is the y-value.

-Param `animated` (`true` by default) defines whether the list should do an animation while scrolling.
+Param `animated` (`false` by default) defines whether the list should do an animation while scrolling.

 # ScrollView props